 Last month I mentioned having the intention of writing a story on Greek white wines for summer.
-But I got sidetracked when I fell head over heals for one very unique Greek winery.
+But I got sidetracked when I fell head over heals for one very unique Greek winery and instead spent my time writing on the fantastic wines of Parparoussis Winery.
+(If you’re getting serious about Greek wines, these are not to be missed!)

-Well, this month, I’m back on track and I’m going to give you the original story.
+But this month I’m back on track and I’m going to give you the original story.

-Many vintners are increasingly experimenting with creating Greek white wines from more popular varietals, including Chardonnay, Sauvignon Blanc and even Viognier.
+Many vintners are increasingly experimenting with creating Greek whites from more popular grape varieties, including Chardonnay, Sauvignon Blanc and even Viognier.
 But I find the wines made from the Greek grapes to be the most intriguing and most refreshing on summer’s hottest days.

 If you want to find some Greek white wines to enjoy in the hotter weather, I’ve got a few suggestions to get you started: